lexibank/tlopo/out/vol3/chapter4.md

 ### 2.6.
 Shoots, sprouts and suckers

 As can be seen from Table 4.9 Nduke, Wayan and Tikopia all have several terms for the new growth of plants.
-Wayan, for example, has ouli 'sucker of plant', so 'young, tender leaves at the top of a plant', gau 'suckers', tubu 'new growth, young shoot or sprout' and hebe 'suckers or shoots of taro or tobacco plant'.
-Wayan also has a more specific term, soba, that denotes banana suckers.
-Tikopia also has a number of general terms for the new growth of plants, and a term roro that specifically denotes the new growth of a coconut palm.
+Wayan, for example, has _ðuli_ 'sucker of plant', _sō_ 'young, tender leaves at the top of a plant', _gau_ 'suckers', _tubu_ 'new growth, young shoot or sprout' and _bēbē_ 'suckers or shoots of taro or tobacco plant'.
+Wayan also has a more specific term, _soba_, that denotes banana suckers.
+Tikopia also has a number of general terms for the new growth of plants, and a term _roro_ that specifically denotes the new growth of a coconut palm.
 In the data for Nduke, on the other hand, there are a number of general terms for suckers and shoots, but none that denote the new growth of particular kinds of plants only.

-The number of terms for shoots and suckers in modern Oceanic languages reflects the importance of these parts in the propagation offood crops.
+The number of terms for shoots and suckers in modern Oceanic languages reflects the importance of these parts in the propagation of food crops.
 [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 193) notes that taros, yams, bananas and breadfruit 'are fairly easily generated by means of suckers' and that 'today many daughter communities rarely use seeds, although the gourd, which is grown from seed, is an exception'.
 He also writes that 'the POc gardener probably relied to a large extent upon seedlings, cuttings and seed tubers for the propagation of food plants', and he reconstructs a number of POc terms that provide evidence for such horticultural practices.

-The most general term for shoots or suckers in POc appears to have been _[s,j]uli(q)_, reconstructed as _suli(q)_ by [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 78).
-[Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d): 179) reconstructs POc &ast;[s,j]uti(q) with a general meaning of propagation material (e.g. cutting or shoot), as well as the more specific meaning of banana or taro shoot, as it is this more specific meaning that is reflected in many modern Oceanic languages.
-The Mota, Wayan and Tongan glosses suggest that this term could be used figuratively to refer to one' s children or offspring.
+The most general term for shoots or suckers in POc appears to have been _&ast;[s,j]uli(q)_, reconstructed as _&ast;suli(q)_ by [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 78).
+[Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d): 179) reconstructs POc _&ast;[s,j]uli(q)_ with a general meaning of propagation material (e.g. cutting or shoot), as well as the more specific meaning of banana or taro shoot, as it is this more specific meaning that is reflected in many modern Oceanic languages.
+The Mota, Wayan and Tongan glosses suggest that this term could be used figuratively to refer to one's children or offspring.

-The initial consonant is uncertain because Manam and Tawala reflect &ast;sand not &ast;j, but Numbami, Lukep and Gela reflect &ast;j and not &ast;s.
-In the other languages the initial consonant reflects both &ast;sand &ast;j.
+The initial consonant is uncertain because Manam and Tawala reflect _&ast;s_ and not _&ast;j_, but Numbami, Lukep and Gela reflect _&ast;j_ and not _&ast;s_.
+In the other languages the initial consonant reflects both _&ast;s_ and _&ast;j_.

 <table>
 <tr>